raghavbali12/TaskApp/README.md

 ```
 dotnet run
 ```
 The application should be running on localhost:5000.
-Open it from yoour browser of choice.
+Open it from your browser of choice.